The Best $1500 High-End Mini-ITX Gaming PC Build – March 2023

 CPU –

-$241 The Guru’s TipThis CPU does not come with a cooler, so make sure to grab the liquid cooler we recommend later in this guide!
+$185 The Guru’s TipThis CPU does not include a cooler, so make sure to pick up the model we list later in this guide.

 -